 My question is, how come it took so long to grant equal rights to a community who's only "crime" is to love someone of the same sex?

 Because people have an innate sense that this is unnatural and wrong, based on not only Christian teaching, but natural law, per my arguments above about what is "natural and healthy," and what is not.
 People even today (in our thoroughly secular society) have the same instincts about things like bestiality, incest, or child molestation (I suspect you would agree about those, too).
 So this sort of thing is not unusual in societies.
 Homosexuality has formerly been one of these things which most people deemed to be wrong, whether or not they could articulate why.
 You may not like that fact, but it is a reality, and you will never completely change that, anymore than the feminist movement could effect a fundamental change in how women viewed themselves.

-I will point out to you that homosexuality is fundamentally identical to heterosexuality.
+Since you cannot see the distinction, I will point out to you that homosexuality is fundamentally identical to heterosexuality.
 A person's sexual identity is part of who they are.
 What they do is a reflection of that, and as such, their public actions should be subject to the same standards of conduct.